ramp-eu/STAR/README.md

 	 3. Picking and presenting parts from random locations
 	 4. Coordination of the stitching and taping with the robotics paths

+### Main Objectives

+	The main objective of this project is to digitise and install an automated robotic solution to a process that up to now has been totally manual.
+So in essence to employ an additional line of assembly that requires less skilled operators to support the performance of tasks that have normally been reserved for more skilled operatives.
+The experiment sought to explore the capabilities of integrating available technology to adapt to variances associated with bespoke, short run manufacture.
+Focus has been placed on digital simulation, vision system support and repeatability of cobotic paths to perform detailed stitching/ taping paths.

 ## Install